ACE-Brain-Team/ACE-Brain-0/README.md

   <br>
 </div>

-# ACE-Brain: A Spatial-Centric Foundation Brain for Universal Embodiments
+# ACE-Brain-0: Spatial Intelligence as a Shared Scaffold for Universal Embodiments

 <p align="center">